zenml-io/zenml/docs/book/user-guide/advanced-guide/infrastructure-management/cloud-stacks/minimal-gcp-stack.md

 permissions that ZenML can use to authenticate with the relevant GCP resources.

 {% hint style="warning" %}
-While this guide focuses on Google Cloud, we are seeking for contributers to create a similar guide for other cloud providers.
+While this guide focuses on Google Cloud, we are seeking contributors to create a similar guide for other cloud providers.
 If you are interested, please create a [pull request over on GitHub](https://github.com/zenml-io/zenml/blob/main/CONTRIBUTING.md).
 {% endhint %}